 This means FullStory ignored the inner elements that appeared in this element at the time of recording and that data was never collected and never sent to FullStory.
 For a precise list of exactly which HTML attributes are excluded, see “A few details about Excluded Elements” below.

 These exclusions include any child elements, so you can do things like this to block all data gathered by a group of form fields:

-Within Settings you’ll notice an area called Privacy.
-You can add CSS selectors to the Excluded Elements list to block any data from those HTML elements from ever being captured.
-Essentially FullStory dynamically blocks data whenever someone visits a page containing a blocked element in much the same way
+To manage these settings navigate to Settings > Privacy > Element Recording Rules.
+From here you can add CSS selectors to the recording rules list to block data from those HTML elements from ever being captured.
+Essentially, FullStory dynamically blocks data whenever someone visits a page containing a blocked element in much the same way

-Click Add Element to create a new exclusion.
-Input the CSS selector and optionally leave yourself a note to remember why this block rule is important.
+Input the CSS selector and optionally leave yourself a note to remember why this exclude rule is important.

-You’ll also notice the “Record with user consent” checkbox.
-When used together with the FS.consent() API (discussed further below), this setting allows you to record this element only after a user has given explicit consent (these are known as “consent-required elements”).
+The “Record with user consent” checkbox works together with the FS.consent() API (discussed further below) allowing you to record this element only after a user has given explicit consent (these are known as “consent-required elements”).

 Respect the consent of your users with FS.consent